kapicorp/kapitan/docs/compile.md

-yaml_dump - returns a string yaml from a json string yaml_dump_stream - returns a string yaml stream from a json string file_read - reads the file specified jinja2_template - renders the jinja2 file with context specified sha256_string - returns sha256 of string gzip_b64 - returns base64 encoded gzip of obj
+yaml_dump - returns a string yaml from a json string yaml_dump_stream - returns a string yaml stream from a json string file_read - reads the file specified file_exists - returns informative object if a file exists dir_files_list - returns a list of file in a dir dir_files_read - returns an object with keys - file_name and values - file contents jinja2_template - renders the jinja2 file with context specified sha256_string - returns sha256 of string gzip_b64 - returns base64 encoded gzip of obj